szumaster1/game/README.md

 #### Troubleshooting

 If you hit a snag during setup or while running the server, don’t stress.
-Check out the issues – or if you're completely lost, just toss the project aside and go play something else.
+Check out the issues.

 ---